-In line with our brief, units are to be provided with 'in- curtilage' car parking areas and private open space to the front, as well as private gardens to the rear.
-A new road will be formed and link to the existing road.
+In line with our brief, all units are capable of having 200% 'incurtilage' car parking spaces along with private open space to the front, as well as private gardens to the rear.
+A new road will be formed off Swallow House Lane and a new pedestrian link will connect through to Wood Lane.